 3. What does your ideal client look like?

-Gaining an understanding of what makes for a “good client” in the eyes of a potential partner can help you assess the cultural fit of the relationship.
+Understanding what makes for a “good client” in the eyes of a potential partner can help you assess the cultural fit of the relationship.
 It also gives you an opportunity to assess potential obstacles before they become pain points down the road.
-For example, if the ideal client has minimal changes to creative, but you know your internal team is very invested in the creative process and that changes often bubble up at the last minute, talk with your potential partner about how you might adjust processes to account for those needs.
+For example, if the ideal client has minimal changes to creative, but you know your internal team is very invested in the creative process, and that changes often bubble up at the last minute, talk with your potential partner about how you might adjust processes to account for those needs.

 4. How will we measure success?